ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

 Let's say that this first dataset went through some processing step which resulted in one or more new datasets.
 This processing step could be something as simple as a data cleaning operation or as complex as a multi-institutional cross-facility workflow.
-We could not only track the resultant new datasets as Data Records in DataFed but the relationships between the datasets.
+We could not only track the resultant new datasets as Data Records in DataFed but also the relationships between the datasets.

 .. note::

-    We will cover topics related to associating raw data to Data Records in the very next section.
+    We will cover topics related to associating raw data to Data Records in the next section.

 First, we create Data Records as we have done earlier for the new datasets using the ``dataCreate()`` function: